+We travelled to Bingen from Frankfurt by train.
 Train from Frankfurt to Bingen takes almost 2 hours.
 Tickets can be purchased at the station either at ticket machine or a ticket office.
 We took 09:08am train from Frankfurt Hbf and arrived to Bingen at 11:10am.
 It’s a 15 min walk from the train station to the KD Rhine Terminal where you will be boarding the boat.

 Middle Rhine cruise – Bingen to Boppard

 Once on board you can relax and enjoy the views.
 KD Rhine cruise ships usually have two decks – lower desk is covered, and the upper deck is open.
 Both have bar with snacks and drinks.

 As I already mentioned this part of the Rhine valley was declared a UNESCO World Heritage site.
 During the cruise you can watch all the castles, small towns, green hills and valleys passing by.
 You can choose to disembark the ship at one of the towns to explore it better or perhaps to visit one of well preserved medieval castles.

 Full list of points where you can get off the boat between Mainz and Koblenz:

 Wiesbaden, Eltville, Rüdesheim, Bingen, Assmannshausen, Lorch, Bacharach, Kaub, Oberwesel, St. Goar, St. Goarshausen, Bad Salzig, Kamp, Boppard, Braubach, Rhens, Oberlahnstein.